-\bparagraph{Qualitative Analysis} Figure~\ref{fig:qual_result} presents qualitative examples highlighting the improved spatiotemporal reasoning of STRIVE compared to the standard GRPO baseline.
+\bparagraph{Qualitative Analysis.} Figure~\ref{fig:qual_result} presents qualitative examples highlighting the improved spatiotemporal reasoning of STRIVE compared to the standard GRPO baseline.
 In the first example (top), the model must determine the woman's mode of commute.
-STRIVE correctly identifies that she is driving by successfully isolating the critical temporal window showing the car's interior and the highway.
-In contrast, the baseline GRPO model is distracted by irrelevant frames of her walking at other, unrelated points in the video, leading to a hallucinated inference.

-In the second example (bottom), the task requires fine-grained temporal ordering of newly appearing objects.
-While standard GRPO fails by seemingly relying on a rigid, static object prior, STRIVE accurately tracks the strict temporal progression of the visual sequence.
-These baseline failure modes illustrate the danger of processing long videos as a single, unguided block of frames.
-By utilizing importance-based variant construction, STRIVE leverages question-specific semantic information to guide frame sampling.
-This mechanism effectively filters out temporal noise, ensuring the policy focuses exclusively on the relevant objects, persons, and actions required to anchor its reasoning.
+STRIVE correctly identifies that she is driving by isolating the critical temporal window showing the car's interior and the highway.
+In contrast, the baseline GRPO model is distracted by irrelevant frames of her walking at other points in the video.
+In the second example (bottom), the task requires fine-grained temporal ordering.
+While standard GRPO fails by seemingly relying on a rigid, static object prior, STRIVE accurately tracks the strict temporal progression.
+By utilizing importance-based variant construction, STRIVE leverages question-specific semantic information to guide frame sampling, effectively filtering out temporal noise.